Belmont Abbey College: Faculty health care coverage controversy

+On November 11, 2011, Belmont Abbey College sued the federal government over a new regulation that requires employer health insurance plans to provide free coverage of contraceptives and sterilization, even if it may be contrary to their religious beliefs."

 Campus

 Maurus Hall is centrally located on campus and houses a student lounge, grill, and the Holy Grounds coffee shop.
 Across from Maurus Hall is the Haid, which serves as a student and community theater.
 The Haid was originally built as a gymnasium.
 The Abbey Players now perform there.
 Along Abbey Lane, towards the far end of the campus, are the Vincent Abbot Taylor Library and the William Gaston Science Hall.
 Administrative offices are located in Robert Stowe Hall, with classrooms on the second and third floors.
 St. Leo's Hall, built in the American Benedictine style, houses the Campus Book Store and Catholic Shop on the first floor.
 Professorial offices are located in St. Leo's Hall, and Grace Auditorium is located on the third floor.

 The quad is located between the Poellath and O'Connell residence halls, both constructed in the early 1960s.
 Raphael Arthur Hall, constructed in 1967, offers students individual rooms and sits on the hill above Poellath, near Campus Police.
 The St. Joseph's Eucharistic Adoration Chapel, dedicated in 2008, is across from Campus Police.
 Wheeler Athletic Center, completed in 1970, is located behind Poellath Hall.
 At the back of the campus are the four Cuthbert Allen Apartment buildings, built in 1989.
 The newly renovated Student Commons, located next to the new cafeteria, houses the campus mailroom, snack machines, a lounge area, and Student Life offices.
 Behind the Student Commons are the St. Scholastica and St. Benedict residence halls.
 The Lourdes Grotto, an official pilgrimage shrine, is situated behind O'Connell Hall.